Margarita Nolasco Santiago: Political career

 Nolasco began her political career in 1996, when she was elected as Mayor of Coamo.
 She ran again in the 2000 elections, but lost to the candidate of the Popular Democratic Party.

 In 2004, she was elected to the Senate of Puerto Rico for the District of Guayama.
 She became the Majority Whip of her party, and eventually the Majority Speaker.
 During that term, she presided the Commission of Superior Education, among others.

 For the 2008 general elections, Nolasco ran for Senator at-large after winning a slot at the PNP primaries.
 She was elected and appointed as President pro tempore by President Thomas Rivera Schatz.

+In 2019 she presented her resignation to the Senate to become the Executive Director of the Puerto Rico Automobile Accident Compensation Administration.

 Personal life

 Nolasco has a son: Angel Miguel Cruz Nolasco, born in 1979.
 She also has three grandchildren: Clarymar, Angélica Cristina, and Angel Miguel.